bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-03-07-true-things.md

 Film performances have seen Wilson work with a range of directors including Lenny Abrahamson, Gore Verbinski, Joe Wright, John Cameron Mitchell and Steven Knight.
 For _Dark River_, directed by Clio Barnard, Wilson received a BIFA Best Actress nomination.
 Most recently she appeared in the Emmy-nominated HBO film _Oslo_, directed by Bartlett Sher and produced by Steven Spielberg and Marc Platt.

 Wilson is a mainstay on the London and Broadway stages and the recipient of three Olivier Award nominations and two Tony Award nominations.
 Most recently, the Broadway production of _King Lear_ saw her play both Cordelia and The Fool opposite Glenda Jackson.
-In 2013 Wilson made her debut as a theatre director with _The El Train,_ a series of Eugene O’Neill one-act plays performed at
+In 2013 Wilson made her debut as a theatre director with _The El Train,_ a series of Eugene O’Neill one-act plays performed at  Hoxton Hall.
-Hoxton Hall.

 In 2020 Wilson set up her production company, Lady Lazarus. _True Things_ is the first film to be made under the Lady Lazarus umbrella.
 Other projects include TV and film productions in partnership with HBO and The Ink Factory.

 **Tom Burke** was most recently seen in Netflix’s highly acclaimed series
 _The Crown_, opposite Helena Bonham Carter, and as Orson Welles in David Fincher’s Oscar-nominated feature _Mank_.
 Prior to that, he played the lead role of Anthony in Joanna Hogg’s feature _The Souvenir_, which won the World Cinema Grand Jury Prize: Dramatic at Sundance 2019 and for which he was nominated for a BIFA and a Critics’ Circle Award for Best Actor.
 Other recent credits include onstage as John Rosmer in _Rosmerholm, The Deep Blue Sea_ at The National Theatre; the BBC mini-series _War and Peace_; and as Athos in _The Musketeers_ also for the BBC.
 Upcoming releases include the independent feature _Klokkenluider_; Sky’s _Extinction_ opposite Paapa Essiedu; and Alan Moore’s _The Show._ Tom is currently filming Sebastian Lelio’s _The Wonder_ opposite Florence Pugh for Netflix, and will shortly be seen reprising his role as Cormoran Strike in the next instalment of JK Rowling’s acclaimed series for the BBC, opposite Holliday Grainger.

-Production notes

-<![endif]-->

-**True Things**
+**Production notes**
+<br><br>

+**TRUE THINGS**
 _Directed by_: Harry Wootliff
-©: BBC, The British Film Institute,
-True Things Films Ltd
+©: BBC, The British Film Institute,  True Things Films Ltd
-_A production from_: Lady Lazarus, Riff Raff UK,
+_A production from_: Lady Lazarus, Riff Raff UK,  The Bureau
-The Bureau
 _Presented by_: BBC Films, BFI
 _Executive Producers_: Rose Garnett, Eva Yates, Lizzie Francke, Vincent Gadelle
-_Produced by_: Tristan Goligher, Ruth Wilson,
-Ben Jackson, Jude Law
+_Produced by_: Tristan Goligher, Ruth Wilson,  Ben Jackson, Jude Law
 _Line Producer_: Eimhear McMahon
 _Production Co-ordinator_: Elena Santamaria
 _Production Accountant_: Habib Rahman